ha11owed/babyqtfun/README.md

   -z, --zoom <zoom>        The zoom for the bubbles (1.0 means normal zoom).
 ```

+Below is a screenshot of the program in action.
+Once started, the mouse will not do anything anymore and the pressing the keyboard will create bubbles that move randomly and pop after a short amount of time.

 ![screenshot of the basic usage](images/usage01.png)

 ## Technical issues